Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 He had been given a furlough in February as part of his promotion to Sergeant, and during this time at home their first child was conceived.
 Years later, documents show their son, William John Love died of scarlet fever on December 30, 1869, at age 4.
 No birth certificate was found, but a birth in either November or December of 1865 fits the timeline.
 Another son was stillborn, one died of typhoid fever, but two sons and a daughter lived to adulthood.

-This studio portrait of him was taken when he was 68, about the time of his daughter’s wedding in 1905, and less than a year before he died.
+The studio portrait of him, above, was taken when he was 68, about the time of his daughter’s wedding in 1905, and less than a year before he died.
 Why is the “10” on his cap and what are the medals for?
 He didn’t get them while he was in the Army.

 They represent his membership in a fraternal organization for veterans, The Grand Army of the Republic, which was formed in 1866.
 There was no Veterans Administration, no pension benefits, and no rehab, social, or mental health services until the GAR pushed for them, which by 1890 would number over 400,000 members.